We may be able to help if you have a business idea you would like to progress after graduation but need a visa to stay in the UK.

 There are two main submission dates for endorsement applications: 1 May and 15 November each year.

-1. Please read this informative guide which tells you all you need to know about startup visas for the UK.
+1. Please read this informative guide which tells you all you need to know about startup visa endorsement at the University of Edinburgh.

 2. Download the Startup Visa Pre-application form and complete it using the Startup Visa Guidelines above.